Yuki512/Agentic-Architect-Challenge/README.md

 ### Demo Result (Example 1)
 ![Part 1 Workflow](diagram/part1_demo1.png)
 The right panel shows how the email was processed:

-- **Status: Draft ready**
-  The system successfully prepared a reply.

 - **Critical issue: No**
-  The email was not serious, so it did not require human review.
+  The request is not a critical issue, so it continues through the normal process.

-- **Category: Refund**
+- **Category: Billing**
-  The system identified the email as a refund request.
+  The system identifies the email as a billing problem.

-- **Subagent: RefundSubagent**
+- **Subagent: BillingSubagent**
-  The refund agent was selected to handle the request.
+  The billing agent is selected to handle the request.

+- **KnowledgeRetrievalSkill**
+  The system searches the internal FAQ for information about duplicate charges.

+- **GroundedDraftSkill**
+  DeepSeek prepares a reply using the billing information found in the FAQ.

+- **Refund guardrail: Not applied**
+  The email is classified as billing rather than a refund request.

 - **Response writer: DeepSeek**
-  DeepSeek wrote the customer reply.
+  DeepSeek asks the customer for the information needed to check both charges.

+- **FAQ evidence**
+  The billing FAQ explains what information to collect and how duplicate charges are handled.

+- **Final result: Draft ready**
+  The system prepares a reply for the customer.

 ### (Example 2 -  Critical Data-Loss Issue)
 ![Part 1 Workflow](diagram/part1_demo2.png)